ketivee-org/RipkaAI/README.md

 ![Forks](https://img.shields.io/badge/Forks-0-blue) ![Stars](https://img.shields.io/badge/Stars-0-yellow) ![Likes](https://img.shields.io/badge/Likes-0-brightgreen) [![Ketivee Website](https://img.shields.io/badge/Ketivee-Website-orange)](https://ketivee.com)
 ![alt text](pixel@2x.png)

-Welcome to the **Sarthi AI Development Program**!
-This initiative, also called the **Sarthi Development Program**, is an open-source effort to create cutting-edge AI tools designed to enhance industries like agriculture, education, medicine, space exploration, entertainment, and more.
+Welcome to the **RipkaAI Development Program**!
+This initiative, also called the **RipkaDevelopment Program**, is an open-source effort to create cutting-edge AI tools designed to enhance industries like agriculture, education, medicine, space exploration, entertainment, and more.
 Founded by "s w a n a y a" and supported by the passionate team at "k e t i v e e," this program is open for anyone to use, modify, and contribute to without restrictions.
 The core concept revolves around leveraging multiple AI systems working together to achieve groundbreaking results.

 ---

 ## Project Overview

-The **Sarthi AI Development Program** is dedicated to creating AI systems that integrate seamlessly to simplify complex tasks and unlock creative potential.
-Whether it’s helping a game studio design characters, aiding doctors in medical diagnostics, or providing tools for space satellite analysis, Sarthi AI’s vision is to make advanced technology accessible and impactful for everyone.
+The **RipkaAI Development Program** is dedicated to creating AI systems that integrate seamlessly to simplify complex tasks and unlock creative potential.
+Whether it’s helping a game studio design characters, aiding doctors in medical diagnostics, or providing tools for space satellite analysis, RipkaAI’s vision is to make advanced technology accessible and impactful for everyone.

 The project structure and additional details can be found in the `stucter.s` file within the repository’s root directory.
 For any questions, ideas, or issues, feel free to contact us: